cormullion/Thebes.jl/docs/src/objects.md

 - Pyramid
 - Teapot

-The teapot is a thing, apparently.
+The teapot is a thing in the world of 3D modelling, apparently.

 ```@example
 using Thebes, Luxor # hide